 The Request Type field is as defined in 9.4.2.121 (SCS Descriptor element).

 The User Priority Control field is shown in Figure 9-XXX User Priority Control field.
+This field is reserved when the Request Type field is “Remove”.